Silvestre08/AspNet/WebApi/WebApiFundamentals/CityInfo/README.md

 Another way of testing is to use .http files.
 This feature is recent and under development.
 Available with .net8.
 We can use the window from vs called _Endpoints Explorer_ and we can generate the requests directly on the .http file.
 We can also debug the API using this file.
 We can test everything without even leaving visual studio.

+This API does not have webhooks.
+Webhooks are the wat most applications communicate with one another.
+When an application want to inform the other one about certain events, that is done via webhoooks.
+Example: an user creates a point of interest in google maps...
+We can integrate with google maps.
+When the user creates a point of interest in google maps, google will call a webhook in our app so we create the webhook in our application.
+We can use tools like postman and ngrok to test webhooks.

 # Deploying